 Here are some of the changes.

-Timing now is elapsed time in seconds and the score for the entire event is the total time taken to complete all the stages.
-(Some events time to fractions of a second.)
+Timing now is elapsed time in seconds (or even fractions of a second) and the score for the entire event is the total time taken to complete all the stages.
 All controls use digital clocks provided by the event organisers which are synchronised to each other, and the time shown on the clock is recorded by control officials and no argument is accepted.
 (This doesn't mean that competitors don't argue, because arguing and complaining are part of the game, but it generally doesn't change anything.)

 Second timing allows much shorter stages to be set because all that matters is how long a competitor takes to get from start to finish and there is obviously no such thing as getting in early and losing no points.
 Manned intermediate control points are used to make sure that competitors don't shortcut the course, but that also applied in timing to the minute days.